richardpct/hugo-richardpct.github.io/source/richardpct.github.io/content/_index.md

 The purpose of this blog is to keep track of what I have accomplished so far and to push myself to learn more.
 This blog provides mainly technical contents.
 <br/>
-I hope you enjoy my personal website !
+I hope you enjoy my personal website!

 ### Articles